rsaitov/Learning/.net/lesja/fault-handling-with-polly/README.md

-# Fault Handling with Polly and .NET 6
+# Fault Handling with Polly and .NET 6 by Les Jackson

-Building 2 simple .NET 6 Services and work with the Polly library to ensure we can handle any transient faults that may occur when one service calls the other..
+Building 2 simple .NET 6 Services and work with the Polly library to ensure we can handle any transient faults that may occur when one service calls the other.

 [.net core 6] [web api] [rest api] [polly]